HatchetGames/GUI-Project/README.md

 ![alt tag](http://i.imgur.com/DHzXqYM.png)

 <b>Installation Instructions:</b>
-Download newest version of Unity.

-Clone the repository.
+Download the Installer./n

-Run in Unity.
+Run the installer and run the .exe file in the new folder.

 <b>Contribution Guidelines:</b>